 Have You Been Arrested for a California Crime?

-What Is a Prosecutor’s Obligation to Provide Discovery to the Defense in California Sexual Assault Cases?, Law Office of John W. Noonan, March 4, 2019.
+What Is a Prosecutor’s Obligation to Provide Discovery to the Defense in California Sexual Assault Cases?, Law Offices of John W. Noonan, March 4, 2019.